ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 }
 ```

-We use the Seek function to move the cursor to the offset of the key, we also add a little tricky logic that we will next,
+We use the Seek function to move the cursor to the offset of the key, we also add a logic that we will check next,
 for example if we have the key-value "foo bar",
 we have to obtaint the offset for key saved on the data map , plus the len of the key bar (4) plus (1) for the space separator, after that we have the cursor at the start of the value.